openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 endpoint with information about its capabilities as defined in (#request_uri_method_post).
 The Wallet MAY continue with JAR when it receives `request_uri_method` parameter with the value `post` but does not support this feature.

 The Verifier articulates requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
-Wallet implementations MUST process Presentation Definition JSON object and select candidate Verifiable Credential(s) using the evaluation process described in Section 8 of [@!DIF.PresentationExchange] unless implementing only a credential profile that provides rules on how to evaluate and process [@!DIF.PresentationExchange].
+Wallet implementations MUST process Presentation Definition JSON object and select candidate Verifiable Credential(s) using the evaluation process described in Section 8 of [@!DIF.PresentationExchange] unless implementing only a profile of [@!DIF.PresentationExchange] that provides rules on how to evaluate and process [@!DIF.PresentationExchange].

 The Verifier communicates a Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization as a prefix in the `client_id` parameter.
 This enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
 A certain Client Identifier Scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.